The Sumner County Highway Department provides a range of services for the county, including…

 Q: Does a driveway connection require a permit?

 A: YES.
-You will need to come by our office (1051 Old Highway 109N) and fill out the permit and there is a fee of $100.00 (Checks Only).
+You will need to come by our office (1051 Old Highway 109N) and fill out the permit.
+There is a fee of either $150 or $50 (cash or check) depending on which permit is necessary.
 You will be given two white flags to mark the driveway location.
-If this location has no TDEC issues, we will send out a foreman to size tile needed and will notify applicant size and type of the tile to purchase and install.
-Once installation is complete, applicant must contact Sumner County Highway stating they are ready for inspection for final approval.
-Applicants should keep thier copy of the permit and receipt as it will be needed when they go to Codes for a Land Disturbance Permit.
+If this location has no TDEC issues, we will send out a foreman to size the tile needed and will notify the applicant of the size and type of tile to purchase and install.
+Once installation is complete, the applicant must contact Sumner County Highway stating they are ready for inspection for final approval.
+Applicants should keep a copy of the receipt as it will be needed when they go to Development Services for a Land Disturbance Permit.

 Q: Who picks up an animal carcass on a county road or road right of way?

 A: The Sumner County Highway Department will pick up domestic and non-domestic animal carcasses the size of a dog and larger.